mrJakez/kohana-ormt/README.md

 kohana-multilanguage
 ====================

-With the help of Multilanguage the translated attributes of a ORM Model wouldn't stored directly in the Model-specific table.
-This as *translated field*  declared attributes are stored inside a flat translations-table.
-Thus it is very easy to add additional languages Without changing each model and modify the database.
+With the help of Multilanguage specific attributes of an ORM model can be marked as "available in different languages".
+These attributes are not stored directly in the specific model table, instead these as *translated field*  declared attributes are stored inside a flat translations-table.
+This hat the advantage that it is from now on very easy to add additional languages without changing each model implementation and to add migration scripts for the database.

 # What we want to avoid